 Get Ahead of the Law

-Hear directly from regulators and counsellors on the future of financial conduct and credit law—gain insider clarity on upcoming reforms, enforcement trends, and legal responsibilities.
+Hear directly from regulators and counsels on the future of financial conduct and credit law—gain insider clarity on upcoming reforms, enforcement trends, and legal responsibilities.

 Engage with Industry Leaders